-- Professional headshots.
+Professional headshots.
 Your favorite cell phone selfie or your high school prom glamour shot is not going to get you to keynote speaker status.
 Remember what I said about making the meeting planner look good?
 It’s time to invest in your personal brand.
 No matter your fitness goals or current hair status – you need professional photos to represent you and your business well.
 Invest in them or become an expert in smartphone photography.

 Brief but detailed descriptions of your speaking topics.
-Often this will go on the back of your one sheet, but sometimes a planner will ask you for this information separately – and this info should be easily found on your website.
+Often this will go on the back of your one-sheet, but sometimes a planner will ask you for this information separately – and this info should be easily found on your website.
 Another great reason to make sure you have this done is so that you can easily complete online speaker applications.
 After all, you’re going to be submitting them a lot, right?
 Make sure to include any objectives or takeaways that the audience will receive as a benefit of your awesome talk.
 (Your awesomeness is NOT enough.)